ThomasSquall/PHPUtils/README.md

-# String Utils for php
+# File Utils for php

 ## List of available functions